pmeisen/dis-timeintervaldataanalyzer-ui2/README.md

 1. start the front-end with `grunt`: `98-run-server` (the server will restart automatically if files are changed and a restart is needed)

+   **Note**: It may be necessary to restart the front-end server manually, if the dependencies are changed.

    <p align="center">
      <img src="https://raw.githubusercontent.com/pmeisen/dis-timeintervaldataanalyzer-ui2/master/docs/intellij-grunt-run-server.png" alt="Start UI server" width="300">
    </p>